Bierley, Isle of Wight: Waterfall

+The Bierley Waterfall is a waterfall a short distance from the hamlet.
+It can be accessed from 2 footpaths.

 Brickmaking

 Bierley was the site of brickmaking operations in the past.
 The Prichetts, a local family involved in brickmaking, opened the Bierley brickyard in 1800.

 In the 1901 Census the brickmaking operations were being run by William Scovell of Ryde.

 Amenities

 Public transport is provided by Southern Vectis bus route 6, running from Newport to Ventnor.